Jared Rhoden: Raptors 905 (2024–2025)

 On December 8, 2024, Rhoden joined Raptors 905.

 Toronto Raptors (2025)

 On March 4, 2025, the Toronto Raptors signed Rhoden to a two-way contract.
 In his first career start, he led the Raptors to a March 12 win over the Philadelphia 76ers with a career-high 25 points and 12 rebounds, making four three-pointers and collecting four steals.
 In 10 appearances (2 starts) for Toronto during the 2024–25 NBA season, Rhoden averaged 11.4 points, 3.8 rebounds, and 1.4 assists.
 On April 22, it was announced that Rhoden had undergone surgery to repair a torn labrum in his right shoulder.
 On July 1, the Raptors waived Rhoden.
 The Raptors re-signed Rhoden on September 27.
 He was waived again by the team on October 16.

 Paris Basketball (2025–present)

-On November 1, 2025, the Paris Basketball of the LNB Élite announced that they had signed with Rhoden.
+On November 1, 2025, the Paris Basketball of the LNB Élite and EuroLeague announced Rhoden as a new player.